Essential thrombocythemia

 Long-term, medicines are used to decrease the platelet count to avoid complications.
 The most common medicines used include hydroxyurea, interferon-alpha, or anagrelide.

-Aspirin at a low dose (81 to 100 mg per day) may decrease clotting episodes.
+Aspirin at a low dose (81 to 100 mg once or twice per day) may decrease clotting episodes.

-Many people do not need any treatment, but they must be followed closely by their provider.
+Many people do not need any treatment, but they must be followed closely by their health care provider.

 Outlook (Prognosis)